Frequently Asked Questions - Cancer

 How do we track cancer incidence in MA?

 The Massachusetts Cancer Registry (MCR) was established in 1980 and began collecting data on all cancer diagnoses on January 1, 1982.
 The MCR is a population-based comprehensive cancer surveillance system.
 MCR cancer incidence data, coupled with environmental data, can be used to evaluate potential relationships between cancer and the environment.
-The goal of cancer tracking is to provide information that can be used to plan, evaluate, and take actions to prevent and control cancer in Massachusetts.
+The goal of tracking cancer incidence is to provide information that can be used to plan, evaluate, and take actions to prevent and control cancer in Massachusetts.

 How does the Massachusetts Cancer Registry (MCR) collect information on new diagnoses of cancer in MA?

 All hospitals in Massachusetts are required by law to report diagnoses of certain cases of malignant disease and benign brain-related tumors.
 In addition to hospitals, other facilities such as laboratories, radiation/oncology facilities, endoscopy centers, and dermatology and urology offices report to the MCR.
-Reports from dermatologists' offices and dermatopathology laboratories have only been collected by the MCR since 2001.
+Reports from dermatologists' offices and laboratories have only been collected by the MCR since 2001.
 Reports from urologists' offices have only been collected by the MCR since 2002.
 The MCR also collects information from reporting hospitals on individuals diagnosed and treated in staff physician offices when this information is available.

 How do we evaluate different cancer types?